dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 🦾**YES we can!**

-I wasn't a believer, but now I am.
+I wasn't a believer, but now I am, after discovering [Neural Magic](https://neuralmagic.com/).

-In this post I show you how you can supercharge your YOLOv5 inference performance running on CPUs using **free** and open-source tools.
+In this post I show you how you can supercharge your YOLOv5 inference performance running on CPUs using **free** and open-source tools by Neural Magic.

 {{< notice tip >}}
 By the end of this post, you will learn how to:

-* Train state-of-the-art YOLOv5 model with your own data.
+* Train a state-of-the-art YOLOv5 model with your own data.
 * Sparsify the model using SparseML quantization aware training loop.
-* Export the sparsified model and run it using the DeepSparse engine at insane speed.
+* Export the sparsified model and run it using the DeepSparse engine at insane speeds.

 **P/S**: The end result - YOLOv5 on CPU at 180+ FPS using only 4 cores! 🚀
 {{< /notice >}}